EnigmasLab/enigma-core/docs/docs/learn/basic-concepts/02_gas_and_fees.md

 The concept of Gas represents the amount of computational effort required to execute specific operations on the state machine.

-The Injective Chain utilizes the concept of gas to track the resource usage of operations during execution.
-Operations on the Cosmos SDK (which the Injective Protocol is built on) are represented as read or writes done to the chain's store.
+The Enigma Chain utilizes the concept of gas to track the resource usage of operations during execution.
+Operations on the Cosmos SDK (which the Enigma Protocol is built on) are represented as read or writes done to the chain's store.

 A fee is calculated and charged to the user during a message execution.
 This fee is calculated from the sum of all gas consumed in a message execution: